Large-Scale Beamforming for Massive MIMO via Randomized Sketching: Simulations

 Fig.~\ref{sim1} shows the sum-rate error for three different sampling-and-rescaling methods.
 We fix the iteration numbers $ t=10 $.
 Each graphs present the average of $200$ replicated runs.
 It clearly illustrates that the uniformly at random method achieves better accuracy than the other two sampling-and-rescaling methods.
 We thus generate sampling matrix uniformly at random in the following simulations.

 We compare the proposed randomized sketching based beamformers under various sketch sizes and different SNR which is defined as the transmit power at the BS over the received noise power at all the users.
 We generate sketching matrices with different sizes, and terminate Algorithm \ref{main:Algorithm} after $ 10 $ iterations.
-As shown in Fig.~\ref{sim5}, the randomized sketching based beamformer performs closely to RZF beamforming in terms of the sum-rate as the sketch size increases.
+As shown in Fig.~\ref{sim5}, the randomized sketching based beamformer performs closely to RZF beamforming in terms of the average per user rate as the sketch size increases.

 Fig.~\ref{sim2} illustrates that the iterative solution converges to the RZF beamforming matrix at a linear convergence rate as shown in Theorem \ref{thm:main1} by plotting the trend of $\|\widehat{\bm{W}}^{(t)} - \bm{W}^*\|_F$ up to 50 iterations with SNR being $ 5 $.
 Fig.~\ref{sim3} illustrates that the achievable sum-rate of the randomized beamforming converges to the achievable sum-rate given by RZF beamforming linearly as shown in Corollary \ref{cor:convergence-rate-R}.
 It demonstrates the trend of $| R\big( \widehat{\bm{W}}^{(t)} \big) - R\big( \bm{W}^* \big)|$ within 50 iterations.
 It is clear that in Fig.~\ref{sim2} and \ref{sim3} the error decreases fast with the number of iterations, and larger sketch size leads to faster convergence rate.